The disaster that is religion

 Several of the greatest of the social systems that grew around religions came to be intolerant, self-centred and tyrannical.
 That seems to be a tendency for any social system, religious or secular, that comes to dominate a region, nation or community.
 Those in charge seek to gain more and more power over the powerless majority, simply because they can.

-I'm thinking here particularly of the Christianity adopted as the official religion of the Roman Empire by Emperor Theodosius around 390AD and Islam (both Shia and Sunni Islam seem to date from around the death of Mohamed, 632 CE).
+I'm thinking here particularly of the Christianity adopted as the official religion of the Roman Empire by Emperor Theodosius around 390AD.
+Once the Christians gained ascendancy they started destroying the remains of the classical world because they would not tolerate the worship of the old gods.

 The Christian establishment in Europe held back free thought, clear thinking in ethics and scientific advance for much of the period from the fall of the Roman Empire to the Renaissance and beyond.
 The delusion that is religion is still stopping the majority of humans from access to fully rational thought.